DrMarchand/The.Design.Orchard/README.md

 Design Orchard™

-All names and visual marks are the property of Design Orchard LLC.
+All names, logos, and visual marks are the property of Design Orchard LLC.
-Use does not imply endorsement.
+Use of these marks does not imply endorsement.

 ⸻

 8. CANONICAL NOTICE

-https://drmarchandslaboratory.com/NOTICE
+For official ownership, licensing, and operational details, see: https://drmarchandslaboratory.com/NOTICE

-This repository reflects the current operational state of Design Orchard LLC.
+This repository reflects the current operational state of Design Orchard LLC, including the Lab’s outputs and its autonomous Library bioproduct.

 ⸻

 9. DECLARATION

 This repository is maintained as evidence of:
-	•	professional intent
+	•	Professional intent
-	•	operational discipline
+	•	Operational discipline
-	•	business continuity
+	•	Business continuity

-Design Orchard LLC maintains this repository as part of its standard business practice.
+Design Orchard LLC maintains this repository as part of standard business practice, while empowering others to freely engage with, use, and remix its creative outputs.

----
+⸻

-Design; From the Ground, Up.
+🌱 Design; From the Ground, Up.
 JK Marchand
 kyle@drmarchandslab.com

+---